Central Line Inserted Central Catheter

 by Patricia Griffin Kellicker, BSN

 A central catheter is a long, thin tube that is inserted into a large vein.
-A central catheter is used to deliver medicine, nutrition, IV fluids, and chemotherapy.
+A central catheter is used to deliver medication, nutrition, IV fluids, and chemotherapy.

 There are different types of central catheters, including: